vttale/serve-stale/README.md

       used as though it is unexpired.
 See the Section 5 and Section 6 sections for details.

-   Interpreting values which have the high order bit set as being positive, rather than 0, is a change from [RFC2181].
+   Interpreting values which have the high-order bit set as being positive, rather than 0, is a change from [RFC2181], the rationale for which is explained in Section 6.
 Suggesting a cap of seven days, rather than the 68 years allowed by [RFC2181], reflects the current practice of major modern DNS resolvers.

    When returning a response containing stale records, a recursive resolver MUST set the TTL of each expired record in the message to a